Friday, no work, Kas is out all day, kids at school. Must be cache o’clock.

 Today’s plan, because Kas is out all day, and therefore not able to ferry me around the place, is to go hoover up a few of my collection of un-done caches around the north of Milton Keynes.

-There are about 40 caches in MK I haven’t done, and 37 of then are north of the H5.
+There are about 40 caches in MK I haven’t done, and 37 of them are north of the H5.
 Which is quite a lot.

 My other plan, more of an objective really, is to meet the twin targets of 2000 total caches and 1000 caches this year.
 This requires completion of 18 and 22 caches respectively.
 On the face of it, not a huge number to do in a whole day.
 But that doesn’t allow for geographical spread.
 Or them not being there.
 Or me not being able to find them.
 Or the fact that the ones I haven’t done yet are all the ones I failed on previously, so they’re probably quite hard, or something.
 That’s my excuse, and I’m sticking to it.

-I also didn’t allow for the fact that we had what could only be described as “a fair amount of rain” last night.
-So Milton Keynes is kind of like a group of islands at the moment.
+I also didn’t allow for the fact that we had what could only be described as “a fair amount of rain” the previous night.
+So Milton Keynes was kind of like a group of islands at the time.